HotA IK Barbarian Skills and Runes

 - Battle Rage is a staple of the class, bumping up both damage and Crit Chance.
 While its 2-minute duration can catch you off guard, never allow Battle Rage to drop — it is a solid source of damage, especially with the AoE-oriented Bloodshed rune.
 As this build is limited in sources of healing, you can consider spamming Battle Rage out of combat to heal up through Life per Fury Spent on gear.

 - Flipping the traditionally defensive Threatening Shout skill into a debuff, the Falter rune makes affected enemies more susceptible to damage.
 Timing the use of this debuff directly prior to Fire CoE rotation will ensure you have the extra damage for the entire duration of your 4-second burst window.
+Note that there is a viable alteration in this skill slot, which makes the build slightly harder to play, but increases its GR pushing potential; slotting Ancient Spear Rage Flip instead, and using it to create big pulls of enemies for the convenience of your AoE destruction.

 This concludes the overview of the Active Skills, now let us look through the Passives.